richartl/resume/out/resume.md

 ### *Team Leader*, Mellow Consulting (2017-09 — Present)

-Tech Team leader for Mellow Consulting, lead a team of 8 people
+Tech Team leader at Mellow Consulting, leading an 8 people team
   - Lead a tech team of 8 people
   - Implement workflows and process for development
-  - Talk with clients for create products
+  - Talk with clients to create products
   - Plan, propose and implement digital solutions for client requirements with designers and marketing teams
   - Teach and propose solutions to developer team
   - Apply agile techniques for meets and project teams

 ### *Ruby on Rails Developer, Tech Leader*, Vinco Orbis (2016-11 — 2017-09)

-Ruby developer with Ruby on Rails Framework for a education projects
+Ruby developer with Ruby on Rails Framework for education projects
   - Lead a team of 2 people
   - Teach to junior developers best practices
   - Use TDD and CI/CD